Fylax: Discovery and naming

 The holotype of Fylax, IPS-36338, a left dentary, was discovered in the early 1990s.
 It was found in the Figuerola Formation in Lleida province, northeastern Spain.
 It was initially described in 1999.

 In 2021, Albert Prieto-Márquez and Miguel Ángel Carrera Farias described the dentary as belonging to a new genus of hadrosauroid dinosaur.
 The generic name, Fylax, comes from the modern Greek, fýlax (keeper), and the specific name, thyrakolasus, comes from the Greek thýra (gate) and kólasi (hell), thus creating the combination "keeper of the gates of hell” in reference to the proximity of this taxon to the Cretaceous-Paleogene mass extinction event.

 Classification

-Prieto-Márquez and Carrera Farias recover Fylax as the sister taxon to Tethyshadros, in a derived position in the Hadrosauromorpha, making it one of the latest surviving non-hadrosaurid hadrosauromorphs.
+Prieto-Márquez and Carrera Farias (2021) recovered Fylax as the sister taxon to Tethyshadros in a derived position in the Hadrosauromorpha, making it one of the latest surviving non-hadrosaurid hadrosauromorphs.
 Their cladogram is shown below:

+In their 2026 description of Kryptohadros, Magyar and colleagues included Fylax in an updated version of the phylogenetic matrix of Longrich et al. (2024) and the similar but less extensive matrix of Dai et al. (2025).
+Both datasets failed to recover a close relationship between Fylax and Tethyshadros, as initially proposed in 2021.
+Instead, Tethyhadros was recovered as the sister taxon of Kryptohadros in a clade also containing Telmatosaurus, deemed the Telmatosauridae.
+Using the latter matrix, Fylax was placed in a more derived position, as an early-diverging member of the Hadrosauridae.
+The majority rule tree using the dataset of Longrich et al. (2024) placed Fylax in a more basal position, as the sister taxon to the Chinese Bactrosaurus.
+These results are displayed in the cladogram below: